Primary school teacher loses legs after going to bed with flu

 Sepsis is a common and potentially life-threatening condition triggered by an infection.

-A sepsis infection can start anywhere in the body and can occur after chest or water infections, abdomen problems - such as burst ulcers - or even from cuts and bites.
+A sepsis infection can start anywhere in the body, and can occur as a result of a chest or urine infection, an abdominal problem – such as a gastric ulcer – or even from cuts and bites.

-If untreated, sepsis can lead to shock, multiple organ failure and death.

-According to the Sepsis Trust, the disease leads to 44,000 deaths in the UK each year.
+According to The UK Sepsis Trust, the disease leads to 44,000 deaths in the UK each year.

-Julianna’s family including her parents and brother, who have been by her side since her illness, are now helping to raising money to support Julianna’s recovery which they hope will include prosthetics.
+Julianna’s family, including her parents and brother, who have been by her side since her illness took hold, are now helping to raise money to support Julianna’s recovery, which they hope will include prosthetics.
 The fundraising page has seen donations total more than £90,000 in under a week.

-The family want to get Julianna home as soon as she is well enough but are yet to be given any dates by the hospital as she continues to receive treatment and wait for her hands to heal up.
+The family want to get Julianna home as soon as she is well enough, but are yet to be given a date by the hospital, as she continues to receive treatment and wait for her hands to heal up.

 Join our commenting forum